extsoft/dp-151/README.md

 ├── README.md                 <= This file which documents the project.
 ├── archive                   <= pyATS reports directory (excluded from git) ├── oct                       <= a root package
+│   ├── __main__.py           <= a job file to run all tests
 │   └── tests                 <= a root package for all automated tests │       ├── api               <= API-related tests
 │       ├── deployment        <= deployment-related tests
 │       └── web               <= WEB-related tests
+├── tests                     <= Pytest-related tests
+├── docker-compose.yaml       <= This file running app in docker
+├── Vagrantfile               <= This file create Vagrant VM ├── testbed.yaml              <= This file which topolgy
-├── suite.py                  <= a job file to run all tests └── requirements.txt          <= Python packages for automated tests execution
+├── requirements.txt          <= Python packages for automated tests execution
+├── requirements-dev.txt      <= Python packages for quality of the code └── code-assessment.sh        <= This file running tools for code quality evaluation
 ```

 ## Usage of automated tests